jasny/php-code-quality/STANDARD.md

 ## 3.10.
 Classes

-Properties and methods SHOULD be public or protected, not private.
+Properties and methods SHOULD NOT be private, only public or protected.

 Classes SHOULD NOT have simple getter and setter functions as replacement for public properties.